 Use of Customised Grading Criteria Specific to Individual Assignments and Assessed Seminars

 In addition to the use of generic grading criteria, you may undertake assessments where the lecturers issue additional criteria specific to that assessment.
-Furthermore, some assessments (say) of a very practical nature, may specify different criteria.
+Furthermore, some assessments, for example those of a very practical nature, may specify different criteria.
 However, what is required of you and the grading criteria applicable should ALWAYS be made clear on the assignment.

 Your lecturer may direct you to additional formative support or on-site facilities/services which you may find helpful.